HOW TO PLAN YOUR WEDDING

 WHERE DO YOU WANT TO SAY YOUR VOWS?

-There are a ton of factors that will affect your elopement day, but picking your location is one of the biggest pieces of the puzzle that will determine the experience of your elopement.
+There are a ton of factors that will affect your wedding day, but picking your location is one of the biggest pieces of the puzzle that will determine the experience of your day.
 Your location should feel right for you -- it should be somewhere you feel overwhelmingly happy, somewhere you feel absolutely alive, somewhere you know you and your partner can focus on each other and truly be in the moment.

 FACTORS TO CONSIDER WHEN PICKING YOUR LOCATION